prody/ProDy-website/tutorials/cryoem_tutorial/em_analysis.rst

    indices = np.array(mapping)

-Now the i-th element of the indices array is the index of the residue in the atomic model that should be assigned to the i-th pseudo-atom.
-With the mapping, we can calculate the RMSD by first creating a atomMap that extract residues that are assigned, and then perform the calculation between the pseudo-atoms and the atomMap.
+Now the i-th element of the indices array is the index of the residue in the atomic model that should be assigned to the j-th pseudo-atom.
+With the mapping, we can calculate the RMSD by first creating an :class:`.AtomMap` that extracts residues that are assigned, and then perform the calculation between the pseudo-atoms and the AtomMap.

 .. ipython:: python